Damir Džumhur: 2017: Historic ATP titles & top 30 debut

-2018: Best season: Two major third rounds, third ATP title, historic top 25 debut
+2018: Best season: Two major third rounds, third ATP title, historic top 25

 Džumhur started the year with a third round appearance at the 2018 Australian Open matching his best result at the tournament.
 He was defeated by world number 1 Rafael Nadal in straight sets.
 At the 2018 French Open he also reached the third round which also matched his best result at the tournament.
 He was defeated by world number 3 Alexander Zverev in a close 5-set battle.

 On 30 June, Džumhur defeated Adrian Mannarino in the final of Antalya Open, which brought him to a historic career high for his country of world No. 23 in the singles rankings on 2 July 2018.

 Džumhur made the semifinals of the Los Cabos Open where he lost to world No. 4, Juan Martín del Potro.

 Džumhur ended the year with a third round appearance at the Paris Masters where he lost to world No. 2, Novak Djokovic, having lost the first set and having to retire early in the second set.

 2018 was also the only year that Džumhur participated in all nine Masters 1000 events.
 His year-end ranking was World No. 47.